miya0001/auto-build/README.md

 This is a simple shell script that builds a WordPress plugin.

 * Run composer install.
-* Remove some files that weren't needed.
+* Remove some files that weren't needed listed in `.distignore`.
-* Change the version number in the plugin header to Tag.
 * Generate a zip file.

 ```